 Formaldehyde is a naturally occurring substance and is an important chemical used widely by industries to manufacture building materials and numerous household products.
 It is also a by-product of combustion and certain other natural processes.
-Thus, it may be present inside the trailer with some individuals being sensitive to it.
+Thus, it may be present inside the trailer and some individuals may be sensitive to it.
 Ventilation of the unit normally reduces the exposure to a comfortable level.

-Trace levels of formaldehyde are released from smoking; cooking; use of soaps and detergents, such as carpet shampoos, cosmetics; and many other household products.
+Trace levels of formaldehyde are released from smoking, cooking, and use of soaps and detergents, such as carpet shampoos, cosmetics, and many other household products.
 Some people are very sensitive to formaldehyde while others may not have any reaction to the same levels of formaldehyde.
 Amounts released decrease over time.